Does this test have other names?

 What is this test?

 This is a test on a urine sample to check for gonorrhea.
-It is usually done on the
+Gonorrhea is a common sexually

 Unprotected vaginal, oral, or rectal sex, or sex with a partner who has gonorrhea